 Way up at the northern end of the Cape you’ll find the Province Lands, a 5.5 mile paved bike trail on the Cape Cod National Seashore that winds through sand dunes and forest and passes by ponds.
 You can walk, run, or bike the trail, just note that it is quite hilly and curvy at certain points.

-Alternatively, if you want to get right out into the dunes, book onto one of Art’s Dune Tours experience in the comfort of an SUV.
+Alternatively, if you want to get right out into the dunes, book onto one of Art’s Dune Tours for a special off-roading experience in the comfort of an SUV.

 6. Have a Sunset Bonfire on the Tip of the Cape

 The very tip of Cape Cod is flanked by beaches and dunes and is one of the ultimate sunset spots.
 Expansive Race Point Beach is closest to the Province Lands and faces north, while Herring Cove Beach faces west – both are ideal for watching the sun go down.
 Race Point Lighthouse sits right between the two beaches and is worth a look if you’re up here anyway.